In this section

 The White zone is considered the ‘acceptable zone’.
-That is, most patients trending in this area are considered to have acceptable age-related vital signs.
+That is, most patients trending in this area are considered to have acceptable age-related vital signs (Normal Ranges for Physiological Variables.)
 Nevertheless, it is important to be vigilant – for example, a heart rate that is steadily rising in this White zone should trigger attention before crossing into the Orange zone.

-Appropriate escalation of care must occur as per the Deteriorating Patient: Escalation of Care flow chart and the Medical Emergency Response procedure (to be published as policy and procedure.)
+Appropriate escalation of care must occur as per the Deteriorating Patient: Escalation of Care flow chart and the Medical Emergency Response Procedure.

 Remember, regardless of what zone the patient is in, if a staff member or parent is very worried about the child’s clinical state, initiate an emergency response.